 12. Bilingual in Spanish is preferred.

-1. Must actively hold one of the following New York State licenses: LMSW, LMHC, Psychologist or LCSW.
+1. The Licensed Clinician must actively hold one of the following New York State licenses: LMSW, LMHC, Psychologist or LCSW.
 Other licensures statuses may be considered.

 2. Computer proficiency, including ability to master electronic health record, is required.